antdke/antdke.co/content/posts/2021-01-03-How-I-Use-My-iPad-Pro-For-Work.md

 ## Zen Mode

-If extreme mode wasn’t enough for ya (bless your soul) then you can try this ultimate solution.
-But I warn you, it isn’t for the faint of heart.
+If extreme mode isn’t enough for ya (bless your soul) then you can try this ultimate solution.
+But I warn you, it's not for the faint of heart.

 - Turn your iPad/iPhone off
 - Put it 1-2 closed doors away from you